berry-lang/berry/README.md

 * Powerful: supports imperative programming, object-oriented programming, functional programming.
 * Flexible: Berry is a dynamic type script, and it's intended for embedding in applications.
 It can provide good dynamic scalability for the host system.
 * Simple: simple and natural syntax, support garbage collection, and easy to use FFI (foreign function interface).
+* RAM saving: With compile-time object construction, most of the constant objects are stored in read-only code data segments, so the RAM usage of the interpreter is very low when it starts.

 ## Documents